TITLE 77: PUBLIC HEALTH

 b) The Department will acknowledge the letter of intent.

 c) The APC shall arrange a site visit to the applicant hospital.
 The hospital shall prepare the designation/redesignation documents in accordance with Section 640.60.
-The site visit team for Level I, II, II with Extended Neonatal Capabilities, and III perinatal hospitals shall consist of five members: three from the APC of the hospital's Regional Perinatal Network, including the Directors of Neonatology and Maternal-Fetal Medicine or their designees and the Perinatal Network Administrator; a representative of nursing; one representative from the PAC; and one representative of the Department.
+The site visit team for Level I, II, II with Extended Neonatal Capabilities, and III perinatal hospitals shall consist of six members: three from the APC of the hospital's Regional Perinatal Network, including the Directors of Neonatology and Maternal-Fetal Medicine or their designees and the Perinatal Network Administrator; a representative of nursing; one representative from the PAC; and one representative of the Department.
+When travel is not feasible, regardless of the reason, the PAC representative shall be permitted to participate in the site visit from a remote location via telephone, Voice over Internet Protocol (VoIP), or video conferencing.
 The site visit team shall review the capabilities of the applicant hospital based on the requirements outlined in the letter of agreement between the applicant hospital and the APC.
 The site visit team shall complete the Standardized Perinatal Site Visit Protocol (see Appendix A) and submit these materials to the medical directors of the hospital visited for their review and comment within 30 days after the date of the site visit.
 The APC shall collaborate with the Department to develop a summary site visit report within 60 days after the site visit.
 This report shall be sent to the hospital within 90 days after the site visit.

 d) The Department will coordinate the site visit for APCs.
 The team shall consist of five members: one Director of Neonatology, one Director of Maternal-Fetal Medicine and one Perinatal Network Administrator from a non-contiguous Center; one representative from the PAC; and one representative of the Department.
+When travel is not feasible, regardless of the reason, the PAC representative shall be permitted to participate in the site visit from a remote location via telephone, Voice over Internet Protocol (VoIP), or video conferencing.
 The Department shall collaborate with the site visit team to develop a summary site visit report within 60 days after the site visit.
 This report shall be forwarded to the hospital within 90 days after the site visit.

 e) The Department will review the submitted materials, any other documentation that clearly substantiates a hospital's compliance with particular provisions or standards for perinatal care, and the recommendation of the PAC.